Jewish sites in Barcelona that you need to know about

 This was just a quick list of sites and their basic description, but there is more to that!
 Make sure to take one of the tours of the Barcelona Jewish Quarter to learn more about the Jewish heritage in Barcelona.

-But wait!
-There is more!
-Share this post to learn one last place to get immersed in the Jewish history of Barcelona:
+AND BONUS!
+Here is one last place to get immersed in the Jewish history of Barcelona:

 Museum of History of the City.
 The best part of the visit is the underground Roman ruins, and if you pay attention you’ll discover there some Jewish tombstones embedded in the walls.
 And then, in the Medieval Section you’ll find some cages with objects to learn more about the Jewish Heritage in Barcelona.